camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 activity is migrated into an instance of the target activity.
 A migration plan is complete when there are instructions for all active source activities.

+Migration instructions have the purpose to map semantically equivalent activities.
+In consequence, migration interferes with activity instance state as little as possible which ensures a seamless transition.
+For example, this means that a migrating user task instance is not re-assigned.
+From the assignee's point of view, migration is mostly transparent, so that a task that was started before migration can be completed successfully after migration.
+The same principle is applied to the other BPMN element types.

+For cases in which activities are not semantically equivalent, we recommend combining migration with the [process instance modification API]({{< relref "user-guide/process-engine/process-instance-modification.md" >}}), e.g., to cancel an activity instance before migration and start a new instance after migration.

-The following process models are used to illustrate the API and effects of migration unless otherwise noted:
+In the remainder of this section, the following process models are used to illustrate the API and effects of migration unless otherwise noted:

 Process `exampleProcess:1`: